loufranco/loufranco/README.md

 Here is an overview of my open source contributions in GitHub

+## Page-o-Mat

+In August of 2022, I published Page-o-Mat.

+Page-o-Mat is a python program that can generate custom journals as a PDF.
+The journal is specified as YAML file with a few options on paper and page template styles.

+Page blocks can be specified in nested "loops" and the loop indices are available to calculate dates (with simple expressions) that can be used as titles on the pages.
+This allows you to easily create a daily journal, but also allows for more complex journal styles.

+A complete example that implements a "[recurring journal](https://loufranco.com/blog/recurring-journals)" is provided.

 ## Net Worth Estimator

 In May 2021, I wrote a few blog posts about personal finance and modeling the effect of savings on net worth growth.